enyo/rincewind/README.markdown

     ?>

 One thing that's really cool with Daos are references.
-Eg.: You can specify that the column `address_id` points to the foreign key `id` on the AddressDao, and that you can access that object on the `address` property.
+Eg.: You can specify that the attribute `address_id` points to the foreign key `id` on the AddressDao, and that you can access that object on the `address` property.
 This means that you can then simply access the address like this:

     <?php